-The Center on International Commercial Arbitration is pleased to invite submissions for its Biannual Symposium on Salient Issues in International Commercial Arbitration, to be held on November 14, 2019, at the American University Washington College of Law in Washington, D.C.
-The theme of this year's Symposium is "International Arbitration in Times of Economic Nationalism."
+The Center on International Commercial Arbitration is pleased to invite submissions for its Biannaul Symposium on Salient Issues in International Commercial Arbitration, to be held on November 14, 2019, at the American University Washington College of Law in Washington, D.C.
 The purpose of the conference is to highlight, develop, and promote scholarship in international arbitration.
-This symposium is organized with the institutional sponsorship of the German Arbitration Institute (DIS) in Bonn (Germany), the World Trade Institute in Bern (Switzerland), the Sharjah International Commercial Arbitration Centre (United Arab Emirates), the School of Law of the Tsinghua University (China), and the Externado University in Bogotá (Colombia).
+This symposium is organized with the institutional sponsorship of the German Arbitration Institute (DIS) in Bonn (Germany), the World Trade Institute in Bern (Switzerland), and the Externado University in Bogotá (Colombia).